IlkomUNJ/io-uring-reverse-engineering-group-3-iouring/source_information.md

 Contains function declarations related to file open/close operations within the io_uring context.

 ### poll.h
-Declares prototypes and data structures for polling support, used for monitoring file descriptor readiness.
+Defines function prototypes and data structures for poll and epoll-style operations.
+Provides event registration, readiness notifications, and ties into the kernel's poll infrastructure for non-blocking I/O

 ### refs.h
 Provides reference-counting helper macros and inline functions for resource management in io_uring.